parzh/re-scaled/README.md

 regex.test(input);
 ```

+> Just for fun, try to understand what's happening in the code before reading the next paragraph

 Without the knowledge that the regular expression has something to do with IP addresses, you would probably struggle a lot to understand the meaning of the given regex.
 This happens because regular expressions heavily utilize special characters, which always decrease readability; in most cases, plain words are much easier to read than special characters.

 `reScaled` provides handy functions for the most frequently used features, otherwise achieved by special syntax.
 Examples of such functions are: `eitherOf()`, `optional()`, `separatedBy()` etc.